Creating Application-Aware Backup Job

 In this section, you will learn how to create the application-aware backup job for a Microsoft SQL Server.

-Application-aware processing is supported only for VSS-aware applications and applications listed above.
+Application-aware processing is supported only for the applications listed above and VSS-aware applications.
 If an application that you want to back up is not supported, you can use Microsoft Hyper-V guest quiescence with pre-freeze and post-thaw scripts.
 For more information, see Microsoft Hyper-V Guest Quiescence and Pre-Freeze and Post-Thaw Scripts in the Veeam Backup & Replication User Guide.

 Before You Begin